 This is just one of dozens of responses to common climate change denial arguments, which can all be found at How to Talk to a Climate Sceptic.

-“Antarctic Ice is Growing” was first published here, where you can still find the original comment thread.
+“The Models Don’t Have Clouds” was first published here, where you can still find the original comment thread.
 This updated version is also posted on the Grist website, where additional comments can be found, though the author, Coby Beck, does not monitor or respond there.